Fort Worth Nature Center and Refuge: History

 In 1970, the city began planning for an official building in the center.
 The Bureau of Outdoor Recreation matched a grant of $40,000 from the city, and the Hardwicke Interpretive Center was built the next year after local conservationist Robert E. Hardwicke.
 In 1975, the name Fort Worth Nature Center and Refuge was formally established.

-The Friends of the Fort Worth Nature Center & Refuge (FONC) was established June 1, 1974 as a nonprofit organization with goals to preserve and protect the natural and cultural resources at FWNC&R. They function as the chief financial supporter of the center.
+The Friends of the Fort Worth Nature Center & Refuge (FONC) was established June 1, 1974 as a nonprofit organization with goals to preserve and protect the natural and cultural resources.
+They function as the chief financial supporter of the center.

 Hardwicke Interpretive Center

 The Hardwicke Interpretive Center is a building located within the nature center that serves as the educational stronghold of the center.
 Here, guests can peruse displays and info that teach about local weather, plants, animals and fossils.
 A gift shop provides field guides, books, and stuffed animals to enjoy.
 Animal exhibits are located inside and outside and feature non-releasable ambassador animals that help educate the public about local wildlife native to the nature center.
 The outside area features a butterfly garden that can be seen from the inside for convenient birdwatching opportunities.

 Naturalists at the nature center provide various educational experiences to enhance the learning process.
 Field experience helps supplement classroom learning, and groups that get field experience include public schools, private schools, home school groups, scouting groups, civic groups and more.
 Naturalists will also go on outreach programs to schools or groups, bringing animal ambassadors and other educational props to enhance the experience.
 Most often, they travel to various schools and community centers to speak to children.
 Lastly, the interpretive center hosts holiday and summer programs for families.
 They have canoeing, specialty hikes, bison-feeding hayrides, and summer camps.